 - Only female bees can sting.
-Stingers evolved from ovipositors, and since males were never designed to lay eggs, they don’t have ovipositors.
-In wasps, you will often see long, slender ovipositors that are used to lay eggs inside the bodies of other invertebrates.
-In some cases, the ovipositor also carries a poison which anesthetizes its prey.
+Stingers evolved from ovipositors, and since males don’t lay eggs, they don’t have ovipositors.
+Wasps have long, slender ovipositors for laying eggs inside the bodies of other invertebrates.
+In some cases, the ovipositor also carries a poison that anesthetizes its prey.
 When vegetarian bees evolved from wasps, they didn’t need to weaken their prey (pollen isn’t inclined to run away) so the stinger evolved into a defense mechanism.

 - Not all female bees can sting.
 According to Laurence Packer in Keeping the Bees, only about 75% of bee species have females that can sting humans.